Michigan Learner’s Permit: A First-Time Teen Driver Guide

 Level 1 Car Insurance

-Teens with a Level 1 license can be covered by the current insurance owned by their parent.
+Teens with a Level 1 license can be covered by the current insurance owned by their parents.
 Otherwise, a teen must get his or her insurance coverage.

 Level 2 Car Insurance

 Teen drivers must provide proof of insurance to begin Level 2.
-Like Level 1, the insurance can be with parents or the teen has his or her insurance.
+Like Level 1, the insurance can be with parents, or the teen has insurance.